COSC-499-Group-5/Simple-Team-Exercise/README.md

 1. Have a `python3` installed to run this program.

 ## What the Feature Is:
 A simple python program which does a basic selection sort.
 The purpose of this exercise is to showcase my usage of Github for COSC 499.
-With this program, you can sort either words (strings/chars) or numbers(ints, floats, doubles, etc..)
+With this program, do different type of arithmetics.

 ## How to Use It:
 1. Go to the directory and type the following command in terminal: `python3 -i unittest.py`